Roasted Butternut Squash Hummus, with red lentils, tahini and salt roasted seeds on top, is a luscious way to enjoy our favorite autumn squash.

 - Orange rind

 - Butternut squash seeds

-Butternut squash seeds – removed from the squash
+- 1/3 cup Butternut squash seeds removed from squash

 - Cool the seeds and grind them, setting aside to add later.
-Cool the squash and carefully scoop out the tender flesh, reserving the butternut shell, should you want to serve the hummus in it.
+Cool the squash and carefully scoop out the tender flesh, reserving the butternut shell, should you want to serve the hummus in the shell.

 - Transfer the cooled squash and cooled lentil mixture (rinds and all), to a processor or blender, and add the sumac, tahini and salt.
 Puree until creamy.
 Serve with the prepared seeds on top.